PoliticalGraveyard.com

 Stanhagen, William — of Falls Church, Va.
 Republican.
 Delegate to Republican National Convention from Virginia, 1988.
 African ancestry.
 Still living as of 1988.

-STANHOPE (Soundex S351) — See also EASTHOPE, GOODHOPE, HOPE, HOPEFUL, HOPEWELL, SHOPE, STAN, STANHAGEN, TUDHOPE, UHLENHOPP, WANHOPE, WAUCHOPE, WAUHOPE.
+STANHOPE (Soundex S351) — See also BORNHOP, EASTHOPE, GOODHOPE, HOPE, HOPEFUL, HOPEWELL, SHOPE, STAN, STANHAGEN, TUDHOPE, UHLENHOPP, WANHOPE, WAUCHOPE, WAUHOPE.

 Stanich, Elizabeth Starcevic (c.1909-2002) — also known as Elizabeth Stanich; Elizabeth Starcevic — Born about 1909.
-Daughter of Mary J. Starcevic.
-Socialist Labor candidate for Presidential Elector for California, 1972.
+Socialist.
+Candidate for Presidential Elector for California.
 Female.
 Died in 2002 (age about 93 years).
 Burial location unknown.

 Stanifer, Mrs. Joseph R. — of Monroe, Monroe County, Mich.
 Democrat.
 Member of Michigan Democratic State Central Committee, 1961.
 Female.
 Still living as of 1961.